mrgrshift/simple-monitor/README.md

 `node simple-monitor.js`<br>
 Then go to your browser (PC or phone) and type the IP of your server and your chosen port.

+####Notice
+This monitor don't auto-reload/auto-refresh, for that please use the button `Refresh`.
+Remember to wait at least 27 seconds.